 - People at school who put you down for living a life that goes against everything of how modern society tells us who we should be and how we should act

-But, if you truly love, you will know that “No weapon fashioned against you shall prevail (Isa.
-54:17)” and you will find hope in the plan that God has for your life.
+But, if you truly love, you will know that “no weapon fashioned against you shall prevail”(Isaiah 54:17); and you will find hope in the plan that God has for your life.

 3. Am I Ashamed of Gospel?

 Living unashamed in light of the Gospel can be challenging.
-Fear might creep in of people knowing who you really are.
 Our enemy, the Devil, wants us to believe that the Gospel is not true and it is something for us to hide because it is shameful.
-Paul encourages us in his letter to the Ephesians to live as children of the light because in the light of God there is no shame.
+Saint Paul encourages us in his letter to the Ephesians to live as children of the light because in the light of God there is no shame.

 4. Am I Eucharistic Centered?

 “Jesus said to them, ‘Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you'” (John 6:53).

 It is not a fact that just because you breathe and have blood pumping through your veins that you are alive.
 To live an unafraid life means that you must first have life.
 When Jesus gathered His disciples and instituted the Eucharist, He made a bold statement.
 He proclaimed that the bread and the wine are His body and blood.
 And unless we eat His body and drink His blood we will not have true life within us.
 The Eucharist is the source and summit of Christian life (CCC 1324).